abocchieri/abocchieri.github.io/publications.md

 ## Recent first or second-author papers

 - **Bocchieri, A.**, Zak, J., and Turrini, D. (2025).
   ExoNAMD: Leveraging the spin-orbit angle to constrain the dynamics of multiplanetary systems.
-Submitted to _the Astronomy & Astrophysics journal_.
+Accepted by _the Astronomy & Astrophysics journal_.

 - **Bocchieri, A.**, Mugnai, L. V., and Pascale, E., & al. (2025).
   De-jittering Ariel: an optimized algorithm. _The Experimental Astronomy journal_. ([doi.org](https://doi.org/10.1007/s10686-025-09999-3))